Yes, your tax refund is smaller

-If you’ve already filed your taxes this year, perhaps you’ve felt a certain sting.
-The one where Turbotax gets to the final screen or your accountant gives you a number and you learn that your 2018 refund is lower than you’d hoped.
+If you’ve already filed your taxes this year, perhaps you’ve felt a certain sting: The one where Turbotax gets to the final screen or your accountant gives you a number and you learn that your 2018 refund is lower than you’d hoped.
 Maybe by a lot.
 Or worse, that after years of collecting refunds, suddenly you owe taxes.

-Americans everywhere are having these unpleasant experiences as they file taxes for the first time under the Republican tax reform bill passed during Trump’s first year in office.
-Outraged taxpayers have taken to social media and to the press, and official numbers back up their complaints: Internal Revenue Service (IRS) statistics show a 26 percent decrease in the number of refunds issued compared to the same time last year, a $39 billion decrease in the total amount of money refunded, and a 17 percent decrease in the average refund size.
+Americans everywhere are having these unpleasant experiences as they file taxes for the first time under the Republican tax reform bill passed during President Donald Trump’s first year in office.
+Outraged taxpayers have taken to social media and the press, and official numbers back up their complaints: Internal Revenue Service statistics show a 26 percent decrease in the number of refunds issued compared to the same time last year, a $39 billion decrease in the total amount of money refunded, and a 17 percent decrease in the average refund size.
 Meanwhile, news reports show that about 3 million more Americans will owe taxes this year.

-Joseph Rosenberg, a senior research associate and a federal taxation expert at the Tax Policy Center, spoke to Mother Jones to explain why smaller refunds—which don’t necessarily mean higher taxes—could be contributing to the tax bill’s enduring unpopularity.
+Joseph Rosenberg, a senior research associate and federal taxation expert at the Tax Policy Center, spoke to Mother Jones to explain why smaller refunds—which don’t necessarily mean higher taxes—could be contributing to the tax bill’s enduring unpopularity.

 Mother Jones: So there has been all this news coverage about lots of people seeing smaller tax refunds, and IRS statistics back that up.
 What are some of the possible factors contributing to this change?

 Joseph Rosenberg: We are still relatively early in filing season.
 So we have IRS data from the first two full weeks, but it still represents a fairly small share of returns and, in particular, refunds that will be issued.
-It is certainly the case that over those first two weeks the number and amount of refunds is down.
-But we also know it’s still early, and we also have potentially lingering effects from the shutdown or just maybe general delays as people adapt to the new law and might be filing later than they would have in previous years.
+It is certainly the case that over those first two weeks, the number and amount of refunds is down.
+But we also know it’s still early and we also have potentially lingering effects from the shutdown or just maybe general delays as people adapt to the new law and might be filing later than they would have in previous years.

 That being said, the tax laws that were passed in 2017 have really changed people’s tax situations.
 So there are two things going on.
-One, they’re filing under the new tax laws, and that will change from prior years.
+One, they’re filing under the new tax laws and that will change from prior years.
 But also there was a change in withholding amounts put in place last year in response to the tax cuts.
-The net of those two effects are going to show up in refunds.
+The net of those two effects is going to show up in refunds.

 MJ: Got it.
 Tell me a little bit more about the withholding piece.
 How exactly are changes to withholding tables affecting returns?

 JR: So for employers who withhold federal taxes out of their employees’ paychecks, every year the IRS releases tables and formulas so employers know how much to withhold.
-Last year’s reflected not just the normal changes, but also the effects of the new tax law.
-Overall, people that have federal income taxes withheld would’ve seen that number drop, being reduced early in 2018—which meant that they took home a larger paycheck every two weeks, or however often they get paid.
-The rub then becomes that when people go to file their 2018 tax return, they’re going to be weighing the amount of the tax cut they received through lower withholding last year, versus the actual tax cut they’ll be receiving now.
+Last year’s reflected not just the normal changes but also the effects of the new tax law.
+Overall, people that have federal income taxes withheld would have seen that number drop, being reduced early in 2018—which meant that they took home a larger paycheck every two weeks or however often they get paid.
+The rub then becomes that when people go to file their 2018 tax return, they’re going to be weighing the amount of the tax cut they received through lower withholding last year versus the actual tax cut they’ll be receiving now.
 And it’s that difference that is the change in the refund.

 MJ: So even as people are seeing smaller refunds, the majority of people will still have a smaller overall tax bill?